 The brewers said the beer they are making involves some of the Pilsner ingredients that Zeller would use for his award-winning beers and infused that with ingredients from an IPA recipe.

 The beer uses Pilsner malt, corn and honey malt, (a particular favorite of Zeller’s,) and some rye malt.
 It will use German Magnum hops, (largely used in Pilsners,) and finished the beer with American Centennial and Palisade hops.
 It will also be dry-hopped with Amarillo and Centennial hops.

 Moreland said the brew team at Rhinegeist Brewing donated several pounds of their Amarillo hops to help get the beer done.
 The beer will be hop-forward but will let the characteristics of some of Zeller’s favorite malts shine through.

-The beer will be sold at Listermann’s, at the Christian Moerlein Lager House, private ceremonies, Bloatarian meetings and hopefully at some of Zeller’s favorite bars.
+be sold at Listermann’s, at the Christian Moerlein Lager House, private ceremonies, Bloatarian meetings and hopefully at some of Zeller’s favorite bars.
 Those dates and events will be announced once the beer is finished.